 Over 1 million adults in England accessed long-term or short-term social care support in England in 2017/18.
 For 150,100 of these adults, a learning disability was the main reason they needed support.
-Of these adults:

-- Approximately 147,920 accessed long-term support
+- approximately 147,920 accessed long-term support

-- Approximately 2,180 completed short-term support designed to maximise their independence (NHS Digital 2018)
+- approximately 2,180 completed short-term support designed to maximise their independence (NHS Digital 2018).

 Support can be many things, including supporting somebody to get up and get dressed, to develop friendships and relationships, or to do meaningful activities and be part of their local community.